 When choosing your welding shop light, consider the differences between general lighting and task lighting.
 General lighting refers to the ambient light provided throughout your shop, and task lighting refers to the light needed for specific processes.
 Your welding lights for general lighting should be bright, but never harsh.
 Task lighting should be brighter than general lighting and specifically directed to areas where you're performing your welding.
 For both general and task lighting, avoid glares that may interfere with visibility.
 Ways to combat glare are to choose welding light options with reflectors, diffusers or uplight design features.Contact Us

 It's also wise to consider outside influences on welding shop lights such as the workspace environment.
-It is essential to choose welding lights that can withstand the environment of a welder’s shop.
-A good bet is to check the NEMA, IP, and UL listings and ratings for factors such as the lights being dust-proof and waterproof, having tolerable heat and cold limits, and overall recommendations for the fixture.
+It is essential to choose welding lights that can withstand the demands of a welding area.
+To ensure you're finding the best shop lighting, check the NEMA, IP, UL listings and ratings.
+You can then check for factors such as the lights being dust-proof and waterproof, having tolerable heat and cold limits and the overall recommendations for the light fixture.

-When choosing this type of lighting, it is important to consider all your options.
-With a focus on finding the options that will meet your needs, your welding shop will soon be a success.
+When choosing welding shop lighting, it is important to first consider all your options.
+When you focus on finding the best work light for welding that will meet your needs, your shop will soon be a success.
 To find out more about our welding shop lights, contact us.
 We'll be happy to help.